 When to have the test

-If you have been recently diagnosed with clinically low- or intermediate-risk prostate cancer or have yet to decide on a management option, your biopsy tissue may be used to provide additional information about the aggressiveness of your tumor, which may help you choose the right treatment plan.
+If you have been recently diagnosed with clinically low-, intermediate-, and high-risk prostate cancer or have yet to decide on a management option, your biopsy tissue may be used to provide additional information about the aggressiveness of your tumor, which may help you choose the right treatment plan.